 Did the practice of your strengths involve serving others in any way?
 If so, briefly describe a highlight from your experience.
 If not, how did the practice contribute to your sense of confidence, flourishing, etc.?

 Formatting Each reflection should be one page in length and APA format (typed, 12 point font size, New Roman Times font, double-spaced with one-inch margins).
 Please include a title page (there is a template on the Moodle site) and save your file as "First Name_Last Name_Strengths."
 Submit in Word or .pdf format.

+Strengths Finder log sheet